learn-co-curriculum/python-p3v3-intro-to-flask/README.md

 Ronacher couldn't handle all of these requests himself, so he created [the Pallets Projects][pp] as a central location for Flask and his other projects.
 If you visit the homepage, you'll see the docs for Werkzeug, Jinja, and Click.
-This might be a useful page to bookmark!
+This is a useful page to bookmark!

 Because it is useful for small and large projects and a wide variety of tasks, Flask is now the most used Python web framework: It is used at Netflix, Reddit,